robertchase/utool/README.md

                       delimiter.
 If null columns are allowed, each column delimiter starts a new column, and sequential delimiters indicate zero-length columns.

+  --no-strip          don't strip leading and trailing delimiters from line
+                      (default=False, in other words, strip happens by default)

   -s                  handle errors strictly
   --strict